JuliaML/MLDataPattern.jl/docs/documentation/datasubset.rst

 It is also possible to call :func:`splitobs` with multiple data container wrapped in a ``Tuple``, which all must have the same number of total observations.
-This will link the data containers together on a per-observation basis and is especially useful for labeled data.
+This will link the data containers together on a per-observation basis.
+Consider the following example feature-matrix ``X`` and the corresponding target vector ``y``.
+Note how both data container have 8 observations.

 .. code-block:: jlcon